Can A Creditor Garnish My Wages After 7 Years?

 How Debt Collectors Use Wage Garnishment

 Debt collectors use wage garnishment as a powerful tool to collect unpaid debts directly from your paycheck.
 This process starts with the creditor obtaining a court judgment against you.
 Once they have this judgment, they can request a writ of garnishment, which is essentially a court order that instructs your employer to withhold a portion of your wages and send it directly to the creditor.
+This process allows creditors to collect unpaid debts directly from an individual’s earnings.

 Debt collectors can use wage garnishment to collect various types of debts, including credit card debt, federal student loans, and other consumer debts.
 The amount they can garnish is typically limited to 25% of your disposable earnings, but this can vary depending on the type of debt and state laws.